Live Aid Takeover

-The concert will be running on our main screen throughout the day, 10am to 6pm, meaning our regular stage shows, including our holograms will be suspended for the day to make way for this historical footage.
+The concert will be running on our main screen throughout the day, meaning our regular stage shows - including our hologram - will be suspended for the day to make way for this historical footage.